Rear End Collision Accident Attorney In Berks County

 Though rear-end collisions often happen at low speeds, this does not mean that passengers will only receive minor injuries.
 Insurance companies try to prove that low speeds do not result in serious injury, but the medical community is increasingly reporting that spinal injuries and serious neck injuries can result from low-speed collisions.
 All of the Berks County car accident attorneys at The Brod Law Firm have contacts with the medical community and are usually able to prove that injuries do result from even low-speed collisions.
 Since most rear bumpers on cars are designed to protect the body of the car and not the bodies of passengers, the impact from the collision can cause serious physical damage to passengers.

 Victims are only entitled to compensation for injuries sustained in rear-end collisions in Pennsylvania if their car accident lawyer can prove that the other was negligent.Because Pennsylvania is a "comparative" law state, a victim can technically recover as long as he or she was less than 50% negligent.
-Attorney Gary Brod and The Brod Law Firm have litigated thousands of successful personal injury cases and can help you receive the compensation you need.
+Top rated attorney Gary Brod and The Brod Law Firm have litigated thousands of successful personal injury cases and can help you receive the compensation you need.
 Contact our Berks County injury attorneys today for free personal injury advice.

 Injuries Commonly Sustained During Rear-End Collisions